materna-se/fegen/book/src/reference/retrieving/custom_searches.md

 Those methods must adhere to the following rules to work with FeGen:

 - They have a `@RequestMapping` annotation
-- Their parameters must have a `@RequestParam` annotation
+- Their parameters must have a `@RequestParam` annotation (request body or path variables are not supported yet)
 - They have a return type of the form `ResponseEntity<CollectionModel<EntityModel<P>>>` where `P` is a projection

 Using a custom search in the frontend works the same as with repository searches.